Hell, Michigan

 Hell is an unincorporated community in Livingston County in the U.S. state of Michigan.
 The community is located within Putnam Township along Patterson Lake Road (D-32) about 15 mi northwest of Ann Arbor and 3 mi southwest of Pinckney.
-As an unincorporated community, Hell has no legally defined boundaries or population statistics of its own and is served by the Pinckney 48169 ZIP Code.
+As an unincorporated community, Hell has no legally defined boundaries or official population statistics of its own, although a journalist found 76 residents in 2012.
+It is served by the Pinckney 48169 ZIP Code.

 Geography

 Hell is in Putnam Township, Livingston County, and about 11 mi south of Howell, the county seat.
 Based on satellite views, the area is heavily forested, with some fields west and east of town.
 Hell's business district is centered along Patterson Lake Road about 15 mi northwest of Ann Arbor, about 35 mi southeast of Lansing, 42 mi south-southwest of Flint, and 48 mi west-northwest of Detroit.

 History

 Hell developed around a sawmill, gristmill, distillery and tavern.
 All four were operated by George Reeves, who moved to the area in the 1830s from the Catskill Mountains in New York.
 He purchased a sawmill on what is now known as Hell Creek in 1841.
 In addition to the sawmill, Reeves purchased 1000 acre of land surrounding the mill.
 Reeves then built a gristmill on Hell Creek which was powered by water that was impounded by a small dam across the creek.
 Farmers in the area were quite successful in growing wheat and had an abundance of grain.
 Reeves opened a distillery to process the excess grain into whiskey.
 Reeves also opened a general store/tavern on his property.

 The tavern and distillery soon became a thriving business for Reeves.
 He built a ballroom on the second floor of the establishment and a sulky racetrack around his millpond.
 Reeves also sold his alcohol to nearby roadhouses and stores for as little as ten cents a gallon.
 His operation came under the scrutiny of the U.S. government in the years after the American Civil War.
 When tax collectors came to Hell to assess his operation, Reeves and his customers conspired to hide the whiskey by filling barrels and sinking them to the bottom of the millpond.
 When the government agents left the area, the barrels were hauled to the surface with ropes.
 As Reeves aged, he slowed his business ventures, closing the distillery and witnessing the burning of the gristmill.
 He died in 1877.

 Reeves' family sold the land to a group of investors from Detroit in 1924.
 The investors increased the size of the millpond by raising the level of the dam, creating what is now Hiland Lake.
 The area soon became a summer resort area, attracting visitors for swimming and fishing.
 Henry Ford considered building some manufacturing facilities in the area but decided against it.